Solutions for California

 Clear the PDF Backlog Fast

-California has 234 state agency websites — and each one has years of PDFs that need to be accessible.
+California has hundreds of state agency websites — and each one has years of PDFs that need to be accessible.
 AB 434 already requires biennial certification, and the federal ADA rule puts teeth behind it.
 CASO Comply automates remediation across your entire document library so you can certify with confidence, not crossed fingers.

 Stay Compliant on Every New Upload